redecentralize/alternative-internet/README.md

 [G0Bin](https://github.com/jyap808/g0bin) is a client side encrypted pastebin written in Go.
 The server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256 bits AES.

+### Grand Decentral Station

+[Grand Decentral Station](http://decentralize.it) is a concept for a server OS that enables designers and developers to build beautiful and secure self-hosted applications for everyone.

 ### Grimwire

 [Grimwire](http://blog.grimwire.com/#2013-04-04-grimwire.md) is a browser OS which uses Web Workers for process isolation, and WebRTC for peer-to-peer communication.